Labor Day: Unofficial end of summer

 There are numerous events and activities organized in major cities.
 For example, New York offers the Labor Day Carnival, and fireworks over Coney Island.
 In Washington, one popular event is the Labor Day Concert at the U.S. Capitol featuring the National Symphony Orchestra with free attendance.

+Observance dates (1971–2037)

 Labor Day sales

 To take advantage of large numbers of potential customers with time to shop, Labor Day has become an important weekend for discounts and allowances by many retailers in the United States, especially for back-to-school sales.
 Some retailers claim it is one of the largest sale dates of the year, second only to the Christmas season's Black Friday.